 Investigation Committee Decisions

-After a full review of the complaint, the Investigation Committee may decide to:
+After a full review of a complaint, the Investigation Committee may decide to:

 - investigate the matter further